natcap/invest.users-guide/source/getting_started.rst

   Sinks are usually caused by errors in the DEM, and they can produce an incorrect flow direction raster.
 This can lead to several problems with hydrology processing, including creating a discontinuous stream network.
 Filling the sinks assigns new values to the anomalous processing cells, such that they are better aligned with their neighbors.
 But this process may create new sinks, so an iterative process may be required.

   We have found that the QGIS Wang and Liu Fill tool does a good job of filling sinks, and is recommended.
 You can also use ArcGIS by using the Hydrology -> Fill tool.
 Multiple runs of Fill may be needed.

 + Verify the stream network

   The stream network generated by the model from the DEM should closely match the streams on a known correct stream map.
-Several of the InVEST hydrology models and the supporting InVEST tool RouteDEM output a stream network.
+Several of the InVEST hydrology models and the supporting InVEST tool RouteDEM output a stream network (usually called *stream.tif*.)
 These tools create streams by first generating a Flow Accumulation raster, then applying the user input 'threshold flow accumulation' (TFA) value to select pixels that should be part of the stream network.
 For example, if a TFA value of 1000 is given, this says that 1000 pixels must drain into a particular pixel before it's considered part of a stream.
 This is the equivalent of saying that streams are defined by having a flow accumulation value >= 1000.

   Use these *stream.tif* outputs to evaluate how well the modelled streams match reality, and adjust the threshold flow accumulation accordingly.
 Larger values of TFA will produce coarser stream networks with fewer tributaries, smaller values of TFA will produce more tributaries.
 There is no one "correct" value for TFA, it will be different for each area of interest and DEM.
 A good value to start with for testing is 1000.